×

 He is one of five golfers who have won professional golf events on all six continents where golf is played.
 He won 42 times on the DP World Tour, three times on the PGA Tour and has also recorded wins on the Japan Tour, Asian Tour, Australiasian Tour and Tour de las Americas.

-He is the oldest winner on the Champions Tour (65 years, 5 months, 23 days) and is tied with Hale Irwin for the most wins (45).
+He is the oldest winner on the Champions Tour (65 years, 10 months, 23 days) and has now won more tournaments (46) than anybody else.

 His first major win came at the 1985 Masters, which he also won in 1993.
 He was twice runner-up at The Open - in 1981 and 1984.
 And in 2020 Langer became the oldest player in Masters history to make the tournament cut, at age 63.